brice233/COA-TASKFORCE-TAKE-HOME-CHALLENGE/README.md

 ## Usage

-To use these solutions, simply include the corresponding JavaScript file in your project and call the respective functions with the appropriate arguments.
+To use these solutions, simply include the corresponding JavaScript file in my project and call the respective functions with the appropriate arguments.

 // Example usage for "Find Subarray with Sum"